bugourmet/tgsint-api/README.md

 ## Installation

 1) Run `npm install` to install required dependencies
+2) Install nmap to your local machine
-2) Edit the .env file and add your mongodb connection url
+3) Edit the .env file and add your mongodb connection url

 ## Usage

 Start the server: `npm start`

-The [bot](https://github.com/runtimeterrorist/tgsint)  queries data from this server.
+The [bot](https://github.com/runtimeterrorist/tgsint-bot)  queries data from this server.

 ## Contributing
 Pull requests are welcome.